 The many energy-hungry pumps in a water treatment plant and a district heating network do not need to run all around the clock.
 Even though the plant and network operate non-stop, the pumps can be scheduled to run when electricity prices are lowest, without risk of shortfall.

 Typically, the combined heat and power plant that produces the heat, considers the electric power production as a by-product, which it sells without taking into account price shifts and market volatility.
-By optimizing production to meet market needs, it could maximize revenues by delivering power to the market at peak periods.
+By optimizing production to meet smart cities market needs, it could maximize revenues by delivering power to the market at peak periods.
 Remember: the plant is powering the city’s water and district heating pumps at off-peak times and has excess power to sell when demand is highest.

 Smart city solutions for Sweden